tiana528/tiana528.github.io/source/_posts/build-hadoop-trunck-branch-and-import-into-eclipse.md

 I tried to build the trunck branch of hadoop git repository and imported it into eclipse then resolved the issues.
 The date I did it is 2019/11/03, the latest commit is : 6b2d6d4aafb110bef1b77d4ccbba4350e624b57d.

-Basicly, refer to this for the build on mac [Building on macOS (without Docker)](https://github.com/apache/hadoop/blob/18059acb6ae16e72a6cdd08795f6281cda122bff/BUILDING.txt#L377-L410).
+For some necessary tools which are needed, we can refer to this to know what and which version to install :  [Building on macOS (without Docker)](https://github.com/apache/hadoop/blob/18059acb6ae16e72a6cdd08795f6281cda122bff/BUILDING.txt#L377-L410).
+Alternatively, we can use `./start-build-env.sh` command to simply build the environment, I am not using it because the build time using it is much longer than build without docker.

 # Steps

 ## download hadoop repository